philou/philou.github.com/_posts/2018-11-19-misadventures-with-big-design-up-front.markdown

 1. [Build or Buy Software?
 Identify your core functional areas with Event Storming and DDD](/build-or-buy-software-identify-your-core-functional-areas-with-event-storming-and-ddd/)
 1. [Check that core areas have the upper hand with Event Storming and DDD](/check-that-core-areas-have-the-upper-hand-with-event-storming-and-ddd/)
 1. Focus on Core Domain with Relationships from DDD and Event Storming - Part 1
-1. Focus on Core Domain with Relationships from DDD and Event Storming - Part 1
+1. Focus on Core Domain with Relationships from DDD and Event Storming - Part 2
+1. How to use Event Storming and DDD for Evolutionary Architecture
 1. What services should we envision?
 1. What teams should we build to support this?
 1. What's the plan to get there?